serokell/blog-posts/TON Contest/article.md

   of room for improvement, for example all class instances you will see in the code below can (and should) be auto-generated.

-And now, here is a full reimplementation of the simple wallet in our eDSL:
+And now, here is a full reimplementation of a simple wallet in our eDSL:

 ```haskell
 main :: IO ()